Senior Technical Expert

 From 2003 - 2005, she led the human rights advocacy work of a consortium of UK and Irish NGOs working in Colombia, participating in national, European and global networks, alongside counterpart civil society coalitions in Colombia.
 From 1997- 2002, she worked as a researcher at London South Bank University Faculty of the Built Environment, where she was involved in a range of research, consultancy and programming.
 Highlights included coordinating north-south academic networks on mental health in Sub Saharan Africa and urban health in Latin America; action research on youth violence and mental health in Colombia; and collaborative research on urban development in slums in Guatemala.

-Now at SDDirect, she is excited by the opportunity to apply her research, policy, advocacy and programming skills to advance understanding and programming on social justice and empowerment.
+Since moving to SDDirect, she has enjoyed the opportunity to apply her research, policy, advocacy and programming skills to advance understanding and programming on social justice and empowerment.
 She holds a BA in French and Spanish from Oxford University, and a Masters in Latin American studies from the University of London.